 mail.<domain>.
 A 192.0.2.1

 We recommend that you use the records in the default DNS template for reference when adding or modifying records.

 To remove a record, select the checkbox next to the record’s name and click Remove.
 Note that removing certain records from the template will affect the functioning of domains created in Plesk.
 For example, removing the A record will prevent domains from resolving.
 If you make changes to the DNS template that affect the functioning of your customers’ websites, you can restore the default DNS template by clicking Reset to Default.

 The DNS template also includes the default SOA record.
 To view and change the SOA record values, go to Tools & Settings > DNS Settings, and then go to the “Zone Settings Template” tab.

 After you change the SOA record values, you will see the following message:

 The changes in the SOA record values are automatically applied to all newly created domains.
 To apply the changes to already hosted domains, click the corresponding link in the message.

-You can explicitly specify which name sever will be the trusted source of data for slave name servers by appointing this name server as the primary one.
+You can explicitly specify which name sever will be the trusted source of data for secondary name servers by appointing this name server as the primary one.
 To do so, under “Primary Name Server”, select the desired name server.